-Fine knit means at least 12 stitches per centimetre in both directions.
+Fine knit means at least 12 stitches per centimeter in both directions.
 These garments are usually knitted in single jersey.
 They are lightweight and must be close fitting.

 If they are made from knitted or crocheted fabrics that have a visible non-cellular coating on one surface they are classified under heading code 6113.
 If they are made from a woven fabric with a visible non-cellular coating on one surface they are classified under heading code 6210.

 Parkas are defined as loose fitting outer garments designed to provide protection from cold, wind and rain that

 - vary in length from mid-thigh to knee